-- 1. The code or the permit has been or is being violated and issuance of a notice of violation or stop work order has been or would be ineffective to secure compliance because of circumstances related to the violation; or - 2.
-The permit was obtained with false or misleading information. - 117.10.3 Service of notice of revocation.
+- The code or the permit has been or is being violated and issuance of a notice of violation or stop work order has been or would be ineffective to secure compliance because of circumstances related to the violation; or - 2.
+The permit was obtained with false or misleading information. - 117.10.2 Service of notice of revocation.
 The notice of revocation shall be served on the owner of the property on which the work is occurring, the holder of a permit if different than the owner, and the person doing or causing the work to be done.
 The notice of revocation shall be served in the manner set forth in RCW 4.28.080 for service of a summons or sent by first class mail to the last known address of the responsible party.
 For purposes of this section, service is complete at the time of personal service, or if mailed, three days after the date of mailing.
-When the last day of the period so computed is a Saturday, Sunday or city holiday, the period runs until 5 p.m. on the next business day. - 117.10.4 Effective date of revocation.
+When the last day of the period so computed is a Saturday, Sunday or city holiday, the period runs until 5 p.m. on the next business day. - 117.10.3 Effective date of revocation.
 The code official shall identify in the notice of revocation a date certain on which the revocation will take effect.
-This date may be stayed pending complete review by the code official pursuant to Section 117.10.5. - 117.10.5 Review by the code official for notice of revocation. - 117.10.5.1 Request for review.
-Any person aggrieved by a notice of revocation may obtain a review by making a request in writing to the code official within three business days of the date of service of the notice of revocation.
-The review shall occur within five business days after receipt by the code official of the request for review.
-Any person affected by the notice of revocation may submit additional information to the code official for consideration as part of the review at any time prior to the review.
+This date may be stayed pending complete review by the code official pursuant to Section 117.10.4. - 117.10.4 Review by the code official for notice of revocation.
+Any person aggrieved by a notice of revocation may obtain a review by making a request in writing to the code official within three business days of the date of service of the notice of revocation. - 117.10.4.1 Review procedure.
+The review will be made by a representative of the code official who will review all additional information received and may also request a site visit.
+After the review, the code official may: - 1.
+Sustain the notice of revocation and affirm or modify the date the revocation will take effect; - 2.
+Withdraw the notice of revocation;